 Scott Lang is released after a stretch in San Quentin Prison for burglary.
 He tries to slot back into civilian life and see his daughter Cassie but is unable to hold down a job.
 In desperation, he agrees to take a job breaking into the safe in a retired businessman’s home.
-Successfully doing so, he is disappointed to find that the only thing in the safe is a suit.
-Trying the suit on back at home, he is startled upon activating it to shrink down to miniature size.
+He does so but is disappointed to find the only thing in the safe is a suit.
+Trying the suit on back at home, he is startled when, upon activating it, it shrinks him down to miniature size.
 He is arrested as he tries to return the suit.
 In jail, his ‘lawyer’ proves to be Dr Hank Pym, the founder of Pym Technologies, who says that he set everything up so that Scott could steal the suit.
 He now contrives to have the suit delivered to Scott in his cell so that he can shrink and make an escape.
 Granting Scott refuge back at his place, Pym reveals that he needs a successor to put on the suit – which he used to wear, operating as Ant-Man for S.H.I.E.L.D..
-Darren Cross, his protege and now the CEO of Pym Tech, is on the verge of discovering the Pym Particle and manufacturing the Yellow Jacket, a series of power-suits that will create an army of miniature soldiers.
+Darren Cross, Pym’s protege and now the CEO of Pym Tech, is on the verge of discovering the Pym Particle and manufacturing the Yellow Jacket, a series of power-suits that will create an army of miniature soldiers.
 Pym and his daughter Hope want to break into Pym Tech and sabotage the Yellow Jacket program.
 To do so, Scott is now required to master the Ant-Man suit and miniaturisation process, as well as the control device that Pym has built that allows mental control over ants.